|Walking the streets of Madrid|

 I am extremely happy I did an internship abroad.
 This experience has given me the upper-hand in the job market.
 I am able to say to potential employers I have a great sense of adaptability and the patience to work with different types of people.
 Moreover, I was so inspired and determined after my internship, I wanted to stay connected with my experience somehow and applied to be an Alumni Ambassador.
 Through this position, I was able to help prospective students realize their potential and explore the great possibilities of internships and study abroad.
 After a semester as an Ambassador, I knew there was more I wanted to contribute and applied for a Senior Alumni Ambassador position.
 I gained more leadership skills and confidence as I helped other ambassadors spread the word about study abroad.

 It has been 2 weeks since I returned to my beloved Barcelona, and I have hit the ground running.
 I have a new, fresh, positive outlook on things, and I know exactly what I want to accomplish as an onsite Ambassador.
-The whole CEA Barcelona staff have been so welcoming and supportive that I feel confident taking initiative on tasks and helping my fellow co-workers.
+The whole CEA study abroad in Barcelona staff have been so welcoming and supportive that I feel confident taking initiative on tasks and helping my fellow co-workers.
 I know this time around I will not take anything for granted and make sure I leave an impact on my co-workers and students.

 What I expect this time around in Barcelona is to grow even more as a person and face new challenges I'm prepared for.
 Being an Onsite Ambassador, I carry different responsibilities and tasks that I look forward to succeeding in.
 I have laid out a lot of professional goals for my time here, such as networking, stepping out of my comfort zone, and meeting more locals.